-We have written before about the success of the Jews due to their community-based organizations.
-They are a nation within a nation with many whose loyalty lies first and foremost with Israel and the Jewish community.
+We have written before about the success of the Jews due to their community-based organizations; They are a nation within a nation with many whose loyalty lies first and foremost with Israel and the Jewish community.
 The Jews' community organizations generally have little or no loyalty to their host country and as we showed in our previous article.
 Each of these community groups is linked to hundreds of other umbrella groups around the world.
 Many Jews are nationalist and Internationals nationalist, working united with most Jewish organizations all over the world as nationalist and one nation.
 They have World and regional Congresses to keep them united.

 The core Jewish population from 2014 was estimated to be 14.2 million and is roughly 0.2% of the world's population.
 It is astounding how many societies, groups, organizations, committees and associations they have actively run across the globe.
 Even with all these successful, established groups, the Jewish community is still crying poor about their Jewish identity being in turmoil and they are throwing, even more, money into establishing a sense of Jewish pride and ancestry in the younger generations.